andrew-polk/BloomPlayer/README.md

 For Bloom books with multimedia content, BloomPlayer handles
 * playing narration
-* hilighting sentences as you listen to narration (TODO)
+* hilighting sentences as you listen to narration
 * Ken Burns-style animation
 * background music